 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
 All our staff and Governors have completed Prevent training on what Prevent is about and how to deal with any issues they may see inside or outside school.

 All staff have first aid training and we will deal with minor accidents and injuries.